Emergence of Classical Dynamics from a Random Matrix Schr\"odinger Model: Dynamics on state space

 When the steps are constrained to $M^{\sigma}_3$, the walk reduces to a walk with Gaussian steps on $\R^3$, which yields Brownian motion on $\mathbb{R}^3$, and the transition probability follows a normal distribution.
 Without this constraint, the same isotropic process yields the Born rule \cite{KryukovPhysicsA,Kryukov2020,KryukovDICE24,KryukovNew}.
 Under appropriate conditions, the connection between the normal probability distribution on the classical submanifold and the Born rule on state space can also be derived directly from (\ref{mainO}).
 This establishes a dynamical link between classical and quantum measurements, placing them on an equal footing.

-Since Newtonian motion and the model for macroscopic position measurement are obtained by constraining the Schr{\"o}dinger evolution and the random walk in {\bf (RM)} to $M^{\sigma}_{3,3}$ and $M^{\sigma}_3$, a dynamical explanation of this constraint is required.
+Since Newtonian motion and the model of macroscopic position measurement are obtained by constraining the Schr\"odinger evolution and the random walk in {\bf (RM)} to \(M^{\sigma}_{3,3}\) and \(M^{\sigma}_3\), a dynamical explanation of this constraint is required.
 We show that an appropriate choice of the time-step and step-size parameters in {\bf (RM)} enforces this constraint and thereby distinguishes microscopic from macroscopic behavior.
-Because measurement devices cannot distinguish sufficiently narrow states, this dynamical constraint must be formulated in terms of equivalence classes rather than individual states.
+As noted above, the finite resolution of measuring devices implies that sufficiently localized states must be treated in terms of equivalence classes rather than individual states.
 We now introduce these equivalence classes.

 Restricting for simplicity to one spatial dimension with state spaces $L_{2}(\mathbb{R})$ and $\mathbb{CP}^{L_{2}}$, the classical Euclidean submanifold $M^{\sigma}_{1}=\mathbb{R}$ is represented, in particular, by the Gaussian states